 I started with a homemade graham cracker crust which, if you’ve never made one before, is easier than you’d think.
 If you have a large food processor, it’s as easy as can be.

 On top of the graham cracker crust I layered fresh bananas and topped them with a cream cheese/Cool Whip mixture.
 While I usually turn my nose at things like condensed soups and pre-packaged soup mixes, I secretly (or now, not-so-secretly) love Cool Whip.
 I mean, I REALLY love the stuff.
 I would eat it with a spoon, and let’s just say I may or may not have helped myself to a few of spoonfuls while making this pie.
 I love Cool Whip and I don’t care who knows it.
 But I digress.
 If you happen to dislike it, you can definitely replace it with homemade whipped heavy cream.

 The cream cheese/Cool Whip layer gets topped with crushed pineapple, strawberries, and (you guessed it) more Cool Whip.
 Sorry, not sorry.
-To top it all off I put more banana slices, some maraschino cherries, hot fudge sauce, and chopped walnuts.
+To top off this irresistible banana split pie, I put more banana slices, some maraschino cherries, hot fudge sauce, and chopped walnuts.
 So many flavors!
 And holy cow, was it delicious.

 Pies like this are made for summertime.
 They’re easy to make, require very little baking time (this one just needs 10 minutes to bake the crust), and and cool and creamy!
 This Banana Split Pie would be the perfect end to a picnic or barbecue.